Molinia caerulea ‘Variegata’

 Ornamental grasses and grasslike plants

-Native to wet places from the British Isles to Siberia and south to the Caucasus and Turkey.
-This long-lived, slow-growing perennial grass takes several years to reach full size of 2 to 3 ft. tall.
+This long-lived, slow-growing perennial grass takes several years to reach its full size of 2–3 ft. tall.
 Has leaves broadly edged in creamy white; yellowish flower stems arch out in all directions, giving a perfect fountain effect.
 Resents dry, alkaline conditions.